Circulon vs. Calphalon: What is the difference?

 Comparing the best cookware set Circulon Calphalon

 Comparing a full product line is a difficult thing to do.
 First, you need to make sure you are comparing apples to apples.
 These are two great cookware sets and have everything a family or homeowner would need.
-They are both nonstick coatings and have about the same reviews, the main difference is look and price.
+They are both nonstick coatings and have about the same reviews; the main difference is look and price.
 They can be used on induction cooktops and gas stoves.

 The first one is less in price than the other one—another win for Circulon.